1Stronk/Cyder/README.md

 - Highly unrecommended to run it on other Linux.

 ## Guide
-**DO REMEMBER TO CHANGE THE DEFAULT SSH SERVICE PORT 22 TO OTHER PORT NUMBER**

 After installing, do configure Cyder configurations before running the Honeypot.

 - The configuration file can be found at: